hashicorp/consul/website/source/docs/guides/kuberenetes-deployment.html.md

 You can use the Consul HTTP API by communicating to the local agent running on the Kubernetes node.
-You can read the [documentation](https://www.consul.io/docs/platform/k8s/run.html#accessing-the-consul-http-api) if you are interested in learning more about using the Consul HTTP API with Kuberentes.
+You can read the [documentation](https://www.consul.io/docs/platform/k8s/run.html#accessing-the-consul-http-api) if you are interested in learning more about using the Consul HTTP API with Kuberntes.

 ## Summary